TripalCultivate/docs/_docs/curation/phenotypic-data.md

 This module package... *describe the purpose of the phenotypic data module package for a curator of phenotypic data*

 ## [Phenotypic Traits](phenotypic-data/traits-importer)
+Each given experiment is expected to have its specified traits.
+Addition traits can also be added and described during data upload.